The Good and Bad With Medicare Part-C Advantage Plans

 - Flu, Hepatitis B, and Pneumococcal Vaccines

-Regular Medicare does not pay for dental work, but some advantage plans cover dental x-rays, one oral exam every year, and two cleanings every year.
+Regular Medicare does not pay for dental work.
+However, some advantage plans pay for dental x-rays, one oral exam every year, and two cleanings every year.
 Check with the plans in your area.

 Common Medicare Benefits

 All benefits common to Medicare are included with advantage plans.
 Below is a summary of these benefits.
-Under an advantage plan the co-pays and limits might be better than regular Medicare coverage.
-You need to confirm this with the plans available in your area.
+Under an advantage plan, the co-pays and limits might be better than regular Medicare coverage.
+You need to compare this with the plans available in your area.

 Routine eye exams and follow up visits to diagnose and treat eye diseases and conditions are standard.